At TLC Tugger, we say if you’re old enough to have your genitals cut then you’re old enough to get help setting things right. We’re glad you found us.

 For sizing, what you do is supply your glans width (flaccid and erect, measured at the widest point with a straight ruler from side to side) and then we can advise you on how we would size your gear.

 For folks younger than 18 years we don’t recommend the strapless modes of the TLC-X because those push on the glans.
 It’s hard to imagine what could go wrong because the pushed surface is much greater than the cross-sectional area of the skin tube we’re trying to expand, but you’re still growing, and who knows.
 But you COULD use the TLC-X in pulling mode only (with straps or weights) for now.
 The TLC-X really gives the most versatile ways to hang weights if that’s your interest.

 The classic TLC Tugger with the day and night straps can be used by anyone with sufficient starting slack.
 A good routine might be to tug around the house and in bed, and to wear the Your-Skin Cone by itself all other hours.

 Now ONLY YOU can decide if tugging while asleep is safe in your situation.
 You’ll need to test by applying the device, getting erect, and carefully flopping around on the bed to see if you can live with the risk of whatever you feel the worst case scenario is.
 One bad thing that could theoretically happen is that somehow your erection is forced to fold or point in a direction it doesn’t want to, which could lead to a rupture of the corpus cavernosa.
 I’ve NEVER heard of this happening to a tugger, but Google fractured penis to learn about the anatomical reasons it could happen.
 Also Google Ischemia.
-If you decide to tug in bed, maybe set an alarm every two hours the first few nights so you can check on things.
+If you decide to tug in bed, set an alarm every two hours the first few nights so you can flip on the lights and check on things.
 Never tolerate pain.

 We’re here to help.